 - Moderate and severe skin reactions.
 Reported serious events included 338 cases of hives or swelling of the tongue, face, eyes, lips or other areas.
 In addition, 65 cases were classified as severe and included blisters, exfoliation of the skin and lips, and Stevens-Johnson Syndrome.

 The results of the ISMP study are even more worrisome because FDA adverse event reporting is voluntary for consumers and health professionals, and as a result it is estimated that only 1 to 10 percent of serious adverse events are reported.

 What can I do?

-If you or a loved one has been diagnosed with severe allergic reaction, liver failure, severe depression or suicidal thoughts, Stevens Johnson Syndrome, personal injury or other serious side effects as the result of taking Chantix, you may be entitled to compensation.
+If you or a loved one has been diagnosed with severe allergic reaction, liver failure, severe depression or suicidal thoughts, Stevens Johnson Syndrome or other serious side effects as the result of taking Chantix, you may be entitled to compensation.
 For a free legal consultation, contact us today!